-REDCap is primarily intended for faculty and staff of the University of South Alabama (USA), the Mitchell Cancer Institute, the USA University Hospital and the USA Children's & Women's Hospital.
+REDCap is primarily intended for faculty and staff of the University of South Alabama (USA) and the USA Health System.
 Students can apply for access when affiliated with a sponsoring faculty member.
 Faculty may also request accounts for unaffiliated collaborators.
 Unaffiliated users will have access to assigned REDCap projects, but will not be able to create new projects themselves.

 If you are collecting data for the purpose of human subjects research, Institutional Review Board (IRB) approval is required.
-More information can be found at IRBNet.
+More information can be found at Research Compliance & Assurance.

-USA Campus REDCap can support personal health information that has been de-identified.
+USA Campus REDCap can only support personal health information that has been de-identified.

 Please note that any publication that results from a project utilizing REDCap should cite the following.

 Paul A. Harris, Robert Taylor, Robert Thielke, Jonathon Payne, Nathaniel Gonzalez, Jose G. Conde, Research electronic data capture (REDCap) - A metadata-driven methodology and workflow process for providing translational research informatics support, J Biomed Inform.
 2009 Apr;42(2):377-81.